 Luckily, we do — if you’re looking for some quality content this year, we know which channels are worth checking out.

 Science, philosophy, and learning

-Made by the two brothers responsible for Vlog Brothers, Hank and John Green, this channel offers short, 40-video courses on anything from biology to literature.
-Using illustrations and animation, these videos can make anyone care about a nomenclature, and maybe help you pass a test or two.
+Made by the two siblings responsible for Vlog Brothers, Hank and John Green, this channel offers short, 40-video courses on anything from biology to literature.
+Using illustrations and animation, these videos can make anyone care about a nomenclature — and maybe help you pass a test or two.

 Big Think gathers some of the greatest figures in philosophy, science, and other fields to discuss important ideas in short, comprehensible videos.
 Whether you want to hear physicist Michio Kaku talk about aliens or learn tips on how to improve your mental health, Big Think is a fountain of knowledge.

 Film theory can be hard to digest.
 Lessons From the Screenplay examines various popular films, breaking down what makes their stories work — or, in some cases, fail.
 The subjects vary: One video uses The Avengers to discuss the differences between three- and five-act narrative structures, another uses Blade Runner as a case study in building a sci-fi noir story.

 Another film studies channel, Now You See It examines various aspects of filmmaking, explaining the different techniques a filmmaker might employ and why they might use them.
 Topics include costuming, the use of geometry in character design, and how to execute a proper jump scare in horror movies.